hackamajig/irrealis_bayes/README.md

 Demo usage
 ==========

-I've placed a commented demos in the test cases defined in "irrealis_bayes/tests.py".
+I've placed commented demos in the test cases defined in "irrealis_bayes/tests.py".

 How to run tests
 ================